Muterra/doc-golix/spec.md

 Result: Failed update
 ```

 **Note:** without this field, dynamic bindings are susceptible to replay attacks.
-All GOBD records must either include at least one historical GUID, or be the root dynamic binding.
+All GOBD records must either include at least one historical GHID, or be the root dynamic binding.
 There is a balance here between network state management (more history is better) and size optimization (less history is better).
 If (and only if) the history length is zero will this indicate a new dynamic binding, in which case historical frames will be empty (zero-length).

-### 7. Target GUID
+### 7. Target GHID

-The GUID of the object representing the current state of the binding.
+The GHID of the object representing the current state of the binding.
 The only valid targets are:

-+ The static GUID of a GEOC object
++ The static GHID of a GEOC object
-+ The dynamic GUID of a GOBD object
++ The dynamic GHID of a GOBD object
-+ The static GUID of a GIDC object
++ The static GHID of a GIDC object

 Circular references between dynamic bindings are not allowed.
 Persistence providers must detect any attempts to create these references, and must always reject the latest of the dynamic bindings (the one that "closes" the circular reference).
 If multiple closing bindings are submitted within the same individual transport request, the persistence provider should reject all of them.
 Persistence providers may enforce a maximum depth for chained dynamic bindings.